There are as many approaches to constructing an index as there are strategies for an ETF to track its performance.

 How to Evaluate ETF Performance?

-Unless a fund has been in operation through a full market cycle of gains and losses, you can’t evaluate whether it has been more or less volatile than the market as a whole or, in the case of a narrowly focused ETF, than its sector.
+Without a full market cycle of both gains and losses, it’s difficult to assess whether a fund has been more or less volatile compared to the overall market or, for a sector-specific ETF, compared to its particular sector.

 How do ETFs attempt to track index performance?